 GPS PROXIMITY SYSTEMS for London & Quadrant Housing Trust

 We have been working with London and Quadrant Housing Trust for a number of years mainly installing and maintaining automated front door systems for their less able residents.
-Initially we were asked to specify an access control system for twelve of their residential homes which could be administered from their Head Office; this has now been rolled out to all the sheltered schemes in the Northern Neighbourhood.
+Initially we were asked to specify an access control system for twelve of their residential homes which could be administered from their Head Office; this has now been rolled out to all the sheltered schemes in the Northern Neighborhood.
 The system operates with a SIM card at each site so no computer or telephone lines are needed.
 When a new tag needs to be added or a lost one deleted, the database at Head Office is amended and the SIM at the site is telephoned, this updates the information.

 These shop premises were acquired by our client to be transformed into a private dental practice.
 He wanted to project an ‘up market’ image to his clients.
-We installed aluminium shop windows and also a single sliding door, as the door fronts the pavement we made it open automatically from the reception area for customers leaving the premises and installed a push to open button outside to activate the door.
+We installed aluminium shop windows and also sliding doors, as the door fronts the pavement we made it open automatically from the reception area for customers leaving the premises and installed a push to open button outside to activate the door.
 The push button allows the door to open only when customers wish to enter the premises rather than opening every time someone walks past.

-MRS WILLIAMS for Oadby Council
+MRS WILLIAMSON for Oadby Council

 This lady is confined to a wheelchair and was unable to leave her house without assistance as there are steps at the front of her property and she was unable to open the existing patio door due to her condition.
 We removed the existing patio door and screen and replaced it with a screen and swing door.
-Now the door has been automated and a new ramp installed, by our builders, Mrs Williams can now press a button to leave and return to the house without relying on others.
+Now the door has been automated and a new ramp installed, by our builders, Mrs Williamson can now press a button to leave and return to the house without relying on others.

 SALFORD CATHEDRAL VISITORS’ CENTRE for main contractor